 - TO – doing good work through people.

-While leaders still have tasks to complete, they change their thinking to see how to get great work done through the people they manage and lead.
+While leaders still have tasks to complete, they adjust their thinking to see how to achieve great work through the people they manage and lead.
 For example, they spend time working with the people they lead, helping them increase their capacity to lead in the future.

 And, it increases your capacity to lead, because it frees you to focus more attention on strategic items.